-As a result of past acquisitions, we have operations in France, the Netherlands, and Spain that are exposed to fluctuations in the foreign currency exchange rate between the U.S. dollar, the Euro, the Ruble, and the British pound sterling.
-The functional currency of our French, Dutch, and Spanish operations is the Euro.
+As a result of past acquisitions, we have operations in the United Kingdom, France, the Netherlands, and Spain that are exposed to fluctuations in the foreign currency exchange rate between the U.S. dollar, the Euro, the Ruble, and the British pound sterling.
+The functional currency of our French, Dutch, and Spanish operations is the Euro and the functional currency of our United Kingdom operations is the British pound sterling.
 Our results of operations and cash flows are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Euro.
-Translation adjustments resulting from translating the functional currency financial statements into U.S. dollar equivalents are reported separately in the condensed consolidated statements of operations and other comprehensive income.
+Translation adjustments resulting from translating the functional currency financial statements into U.S. dollar equivalents are reported separately in the condensed consolidated statements of operations and comprehensive income (loss).